 Jump to Section

-Local Food Banks are highlighted here, for a detailed list please reference the PDF at the bottom of this page.
+Local food resources are highlighted here, for a detailed list please reference the PDF at the bottom of this page.

-- Puyallup School District: 5 day supply of breakfasts and lunch available to all students 0-18.
-Pick Up is on Mondays between 11-noon.
+- Puyallup School District: 5 day supply of breakfasts and lunch available on Mondays from June 22- August 28

 - Puget Sound Energy: